The Revenge of Shinobi (1989 video game)

 Alongside Shadow Dancer, the game is a sequel to Shinobi, and features an original score by Yuzo Koshiro.
 The game was included in the compilations: Mega Games 2, Mega Drive 6 Pak, Sega Classics Arcade Collection (for the Sega CD), and Sega Smash Pack (for the PC and Dreamcast).
-It was also re-released for the Wii Virtual Console in 2009, on the PlayStation 3 via PlayStation Network and Xbox 360 via Xbox Live Arcade download services in 2012, and for iOS and Android devices in 2017 via Sega Forever.The game also appears on the Sega Genesis Classics (released as Sega Mega Drive Classics in PAL regions) for Windows, Linux, macOS, PlayStation 4, Xbox One and Nintendo Switch.
+It was also re-released for the Wii Virtual Console in 2009, on the PlayStation 3 via PlayStation Network and Xbox 360 via Xbox Live Arcade download services in 2012, for iOS and Android devices in 2017 via Sega Forever, and on the Nintendo Classics service in 2023.
+The game also appears on the Sega Genesis Classics (released as Sega Mega Drive Classics in PAL regions) for Windows, Linux, macOS, PlayStation 4, Xbox One, and Nintendo Switch.

 Plot

 Taking place three years after the first game, the criminal organization Zeed from the original game has since reformed and have renamed themselves "Neo Zeed".
-They decide to have their revenge on the Oboro Ninja clan and Joe Musashi by killing his master and kidnapping Joe's bride, Naoko.
-Joe, having reached the clan too late, manages to learn about Neo Zeed's plot by his dying master.
-Joe decides to travel the world to gain his revenge on Neo Zeed as well as try to save Naoko before it is too late.
+They decide to exact their revenge on the Oboro Ninja clan and Joe Musashi by killing his master and kidnapping Joe's bride, Naoko.
+Joe failed to reach the clan in time, but manages to learn about Neo Zeed's plot from his dying master.
+Joe decides to travel the world to get his revenge on Neo Zeed and save Naoko before it is too late.